DPotoyan/Chem324/_build/AppendixA_complex_numbers.md

 - **Real part** $ x $
 - **Imaginary part** $ y $.

 Complex numbers are every bit as real as  negative numbers.
 Sure, you do not count objects on your fingers by using complex numbers but complex numbers obey important relationships in math and physics the same way other numbers do.
-In fact we will see that central equation for quantum mechanics, the Schrodinger equstion, contains complex numbers.
+In fact we will see that central equation for quantum mechanics, the Schrodinger equstion, contains an imaginary number.
 As a result solutions to Schroidnger equation are functions of complex variable.
-Why? because apparently thats how nature works.
-Can we learn to use complex numbers with easy and devcelop intuition and visual sense?
+Why?
+Because apparently thats how nature works.
+Nature operates on complex plane which includes real numbers as subset.
+Can we learn to use complex numbers with ease and devcelop intuition and visual sense?
 Yup!
 And that will be our objective in this short Appendix.